SV-ZeroOne/sv-zeroone.github.io/writeups/vh-mr-robot.md

 Hello Friend.

-Welcome to a write-up about hacking into the Mr. Robot vulnhub virtual machine (VM) image.
+Welcome to a write-up about hacking into the Mr. Robot themed vulnhub virtual machine (VM) image.

 _Authors Notes_
 > Based on the show, Mr. Robot.